giantryansaul/dice_roller/server/notes.md

 * Installed a CI job for running tests on GHA.
 * Branch created for exploding dice, not super important right now though.
 * Next up lets create a good way to get the test server up and running and get a consistent server running that is always-on or at least on something like heroku.
 Maybe GHA has something simple to run.

+## 03-13-2023

+* Working more on the string function
+* I need to track dice that were dropped, they need to be kept as an object.
+* Use the dropped property on DieRoll.
+* Maybe before getting into dropped die, work on just getting the strings returned properly.
+* Strings should be ready to be returned.

+## 03-15-2023

+* Adjusted the strings on the ouput of groups

+## 04-01-2023

+* The app itself with the discord bot is running well so I'd like to expand the scope some more.
+* Going to design some of the infrastructure and deployment and figure out how to expand it going forward.
+* Outlined at the top what I would like to see out of the final project.
+* Should be done mostly in Terraform and AWS since I'm most familiar there.

+* For database management, look into Sequelize for node